EricaLinaG/Emacsn/README.md

 Doom and Ericas are the only configurations which provide an install function.
 It does make things all a little bit nicer.
 They can interact as needed and exit when done.
 We do our best for the rest.
+Somehow it does feel right to just say hey! you over there, install all your stuff, put it over there, turn out the lights when your done. ok ?

 ```make
     optional-profiles  = ericas